KenDavidYang/Auto-Anki/README.md

 	-"Kanji" for the front
 	-"Hiragana" and "English" for the back
 	-click "insert"
 	-repeat until satisfied
+	-click "Save CSV" button
-	-you now have an excel file that you can import to anki
+	-import the CSV file to anki
+	-set "Field Separator" to "Comma"
+	-click "Import" and enjoy your deck :)
 # Images:
 	-should be saved in an image folder accessible by anki -should be saved as .png